puneethrj/puneethrj.github.io/README.md

 # puneethrj.github.io
-This is an accout of my prefab worksop in fablab trivandrum
+An account of my prefab worksop in fablab trivandrum